geshan/au-companies-providing-work-visa-sponsorship/README.md

 ## Scrolled this far, good!

 If you have come this far you are looking for tech jobs in Australia.
-Lucky for you, check [AU Tech Jobs](https://app.autechjobs.ml) for tech jobs in Australia from 50+ countries with a focus on work visa sponsorship.
+Lucky for you, check [AU Tech Jobs](https://app.autechjobs.ml) for tech jobs in Australia from 85+ companies with a focus on work visa sponsorship.

 If you are looking for tech jobs to relocate to other parts of the world (especially Europe), please do visit [Relocate.me](https://relocate.me).
 It is a great platform for people looking to relocate with jobs.
 The country guides in Relocate.me with relocaiton tips and expat stories are very useful.